Dercetech/phaser-sandbox/README.md

 See an [example level](https://twitter.com/dercetech/status/1315233303335628800) made for a Phaser rewrite of Rick2.

-REM: that project was shelved as no agreement could be obtained with the owner of the IP.
+REM: the port/rewrite was shelved as no agreement could be obtained with the owner of the IP.